 Registered Retirement Income Fund (RRIF)

-All aboard for your next adventure.
+Funds for your next adventure.

 What is a RRIF?

-During retirement, your RRSP can transform into a Registered Retirement Income Fund (RRIF) that gives you an income stream throughout retirement.
+During retirement, your RRSP can transform into a registered retirement income fund (RRIF) that gives you an income stream throughout retirement.

 From RRSP to RRIF